Periodontal Therapy An Overview

 The Centers for Disease Control and Prevention estimates that half of Americans 30 or older have periodontitis.

-Many patients who visit our Greenwood, IN dentist office, fall within a spectrum of periodontal disease, ranging from an inflammation of the gums (gingivitis) to a chronic disease of the gums and bone (periodontitis).
+Many patients who visit our Greenwood family dentistry near Indianapolis fall within a spectrum of periodontal disease, ranging from an inflammation of the gums (gingivitis) to a chronic disease of the gums and bone (periodontitis).
 Gum disease can affect children and adult patients and is commonly caused by a lack of diligent oral hygiene.
-Brushing, flossing and visiting the dentist biannually is essential for keeping your gums healthy.
+Brushing, flossing, and visiting our dentist in Greenwood biannually are essential for keeping your gums healthy.

 Signs & Symptoms of Gum Disease

 It is common to experience little or no symptoms or obvious signs of gum disease until it has progressed and spread.
 As gum disease progresses, the gums become inflamed and pull away from the teeth.
-Patients often experience bleeding gums, shifting of teeth or even tooth loss.
-For this reason, regular visits to the dentist are critical to preventing and managing gum disease.
+Patients often experience bleeding gums, shifting of teeth, or even tooth loss.
+For this reason, regular visits to the dentist are best for preventing and managing gum disease.

 Common signs of gum disease include: